 If you love BBQ, make a trip to Red Hook immediately.
 Hometown is the current king of NYC ’cue.

 The fact that beef ribs are popular with NYC pitmasters makes us really happy.
-We love getting down on a big beef rib.
-Their prehistoric full steer on a stick isn’t quite as incredible as the ones you find at Mighty Quinn’s, but it’s enjoyable nonetheless.
+Hometown's prehistoric full steer on a stick isn’t quite as incredible as the ones you find at Mighty Quinn’s, but it’s enjoyable nonetheless.
 Again, it’s the bark that makes the beef here next level.
 There’s something special about that sweet outside layer.

 Hometown’s pitmaster got schooled in pig ribs by Mike Mills of 17th Street Barbecue in Illinois, who knows a little something about the subject.
 The smoky flavor on Hometown’s pristine specimen has seeped deep into the moist flesh of the ribs, and the results are pretty damn impressive.
 They freestyle with the ribs, too, and make a bunch of different varieties.
 We love the Jerk style ribs pictured here.